 Description: The adventures of a heroic and debonair stalwart mouse named Stuart Little with human qualities, who faces some comic misadventures while searching for his lost bird friend and living with a human family as their child.

 Stars: Michael J. Fox, Geena Davis and Hugh Laurie

 Genres: Adventure, Comedy, Family, Fantasy

 But the music is definitely the best aspect of this film.
-Pity such orchestral, fun scores usually come with childern’s films and that I had to listen to this film in mono.
+Pity such orchestral, fun scores usually come with children’s films and that I had to listen to this film in mono.

-Note on the audio description: It was quite endearing to hear an American narrator getting so wrapped up in her story.
+Note regarding the audio description: It was quite endearing to hear an American narrator getting so wrapped up in her story.